devilsbane98/Brain-Computer-Interface-BCI-/README.md

 If the keyboard gives an error upon running, enter this line in the command window and the run it again: 	        Screen('Preference', 'SkipSyncTests', 1);
 See to it that the screen refresh rate is 75Hz or 75fps.

+The training data and classifier model and the total script for the working will be added in a couple of weeks.

 Requirements:
 Emotiv EPOC headset
 Emotiv EPOC SDK(both can be bought on Emotiv website)